Flash-X/Flash-X-docs/docs/source/Grid.rst

 expressed in :math:`g/cm^3` (more generally :math:`M/L^3`), no matter whether 1D, 2D, or 3D.
-We cannot satisfy both desiderata without modifying the interpretation of “mass”, “energy”, and similar extensive quantities in the system of equations modeled by Flash-X.
+We cannot satisfy both desiderata without modifying the interpretation of “mass”, “energy”, and similar extensive quantities in the system of equations modeled by |flashx|.

 Specifically, in a 2D Cartesian simulation, we have to interpret “mass” as really representing a linear mass density, measured in :math:`M/L`.
-Similarly, an “energy” is really a linear energy density,
+Similarly, an “energy” is really a linear energy density, *etc.*

 In a 1D Cartesian simulation, we have to interpret “mass” as really representing a surface mass density, measured in :math:`M/L^2`, and an